|Building Permit Application||For any new construction or remodeling of existing buildings|

 1. The Sevierville Regional Planning Commission must approve a site plan for these types of projects.
 Copies of Development Review Process & Guidelines and Requirements are available at City Hall.

-2. Two complete copies of construction plans and one electronic copy are required in detail as necessary for adequate review.
+2. One complete copy of construction plans and one electronic copy are required in detail as necessary for adequate review.
 Plans should include but are not limited to:

 Title Sheet (construction type, building area, occupancy type, number of stories, and building height)